 Flags of all four countries consist of Pan-Arab tricolour of red, white, and black bands.
 The distinguishable difference is that the Syrian flag features two five-pointed green stars; Egyptian flag bears Egypt’s national emblem the Eagle of Saladin; Iraqi flag bears the text “God is great” in Arabic; while Yemeni flag has none of it.

-These flags contain all the four Pan-Arab colours with a chevron or triangle on them.
-Jordan’s flag in addition has a seven-pointed star, referring to the unity of Arab people.
+These flags contain all the four Pan-Arab colours with first four ones having a chevron or triangle on them.
+Jordanian flag in addition has a seven-pointed star, referring to the unity of Arab people.
+Sahrawi Arab Democratic Republic’s flag has a red star and crescent.
+Flag of UAE has a vertical red band, while Kuwaiti flag has a black trapezium.

 Indonesia, Monaco, Singapore, and Poland

-Indonesia and Monaco has identical flags, same as Singapore except it has a crescent and stars on it.
+Indonesia and Monaco have identical flags with a difference on their dimension ratio, same as Singapore except it has a crescent and stars on it.
 The flag of Poland has the reverse colours.

 Italy and Mexico